 Today, depart Avignon and head toward the familiar silhouette of la Montagne Sainte-Victoire, often featured in Cézanne's paintings.

 Discover the historic district of the "City of a Thousand Fountains" as you stroll along its best-known avenue, the Cours Mirabeau, past monumental fountains from the 17th century.
 Other landmarks include the Place de l'Hôtel de Ville with its open-air cafés and the Cathédrale Saint-Sauveur, whose Romanesque cloisters house a famous triptych, The Burning Bush, painted in 1476.

-Board your coach for a ride over the parched hills of the Massif des Maures to Nice, capital of the French Riviera.
+Continue over the parched hills of the Massif des Maures on your way to the capital of the French Riviera.
 This is the Côte d'Azur, celebrated for its sunny climate, the turquoise Mediterranean, and the vedettes de cinéma who inhabit the surrounding hills.

 Board your coach for an excursion today.

-Stop in the picturesque village of Èze, perched atop a towering cliff high above the sea.
+Discover a picturesque Provençal village perched atop a towering cliff, high above the Mediterranean Sea.

 Discover the Principality of Monaco, a fabulous display of white buildings and winding roads set into steep hillsides.
 See the harbor, Monte Carlo and its Grand Casino, favored by the world's well-to-do, the Cathedral and the Prince's Palace, which Prince Rainier once shared with his bride from Philadelphia, Grace Kelly.

 Of course, in Nice there's the famous crescent of the beach: as all beaches in this region it may be a touch pebbly, but the deep blue water looks great!